juju/docs/src/en/tools-charm-tools.md

       charm-version [-h] [--description] [-b] [--debug]

-  The whoami command prints the current jaas user name and list of groups of which the user is a member.
+  The whoami command prints the current Juju user name and list of groups of which the user is a member.